 A crown is a “cap” used to cover a damaged tooth.
-Crowns can be recommended due to large fillings placing the tooth at risk for fracture, protecting a weak tooth, restoring a fractured tooth, covering a dental implant, attaching to a bridge, to cover a discolored tooth or unwanted anatomy of the tooth, and others.
+Crowns can be recommended due to large fillings placing the tooth at risk for fracture, protecting a weak tooth, restoring a fractured tooth, covering a dental implant, attaching to a bridge, covering a discolored tooth, or unwanted anatomy of the tooth, and others.

 These crowns are made to be undetectable from the surrounding teeth with fantastic aesthetics and color matching.
 Material choices include Porcelain/Ceramic, Full gold, and metal alloys.